-Presetting a channel
+▼ Presetting a channel

-1. The Presets list is displayed via either of the following procedures.
+1. The presets list is displayed via either of the following procedures.

-• When you press the List key in the SiriusXM main screen (if the list that was displayed the last time is Presets).

-• When you select the Categories tab (star icon) in each list screen.
+- When you touch the BList tab in the SiriusXM main screen (if the list that was displayed the last time is Presets). - When you select the \bigstar tab in each list screen.

-2. The current channel is stored if you press and hold the Preset list key for 1.5 seconds.
+2. The current channel is stored if you touch and hold the preset list key.
 You can store up to 30 channels (A beep sounds when a channel stored).

-• The "Playing" icon is displayed for the currently selected channel.
+The playing icon is displayed for the currently selected channel.